The Role Of Nutrition In Oral Health

 Now that you know the link between nutrition and oral health, let us look at some foods to avoid.

-Beverages that are either acidic or high in sugar (or both) should be avoided or drank in moderation.
+Beverages that are either acidic or high in sugar (or both) should be avoided or, at the very least, consumed in moderation.
 Some of these include:

-• Wine contains a lot of sugar, particularly white wine.
-So, drink in moderation and rinse with water after drinking.
-(It is a wise idea to alternate any alcoholic drink with a full glass of water).
+• Wine, which contains a lot of sugar, particularly white wine.
+We suggest you drink wine in moderation and rinse with water after drinking.

 • Pickled items and vinegar, including apple cider vinegar.
 These are quite acidic and should be used in moderation.